 The lower tramway station is only 200m from Salts Mill and Saltaire railway station.
 It is a pleasant seven-minute walk passing through Roberts Park and crossing both the Leeds and Liverpool Canal and the River Aire.

-As it is run by volunteers, the tramway operates to a limited schedule although it is usually open on Sundays.
+The tramway operates on Saturdays and Sundays.
 Trams run continuously during opening hours.

 Fares are reasonable, as you would expect for such a short journey, and it is generally worth paying a little extra for a day rover ticket that gives you unlimited rides.